Guide

 email you@work.example

-Check the repo before you commit
+Step 3: Check the repo

 gitrole status

 This is the fast daily check.
-It tells you what this repo will actually use.

-work Alex Developer <alex@work.example> local override aligned
+work Work Name <you@work.example> local override aligned

 That tells you: